cvd268/BLM-movement/README.md

 ## Running the script:

-On Terminal (if you are on a Mac) or Powershell/Command Prompt, run:
+On Terminal (if you are on a Mac/Linux) or Powershell/Command Prompt (for Windows), run:
 `python main.py`

 ## Bugs: